The Story of Taman Ujung

 Getting Around

 Though large, Taman Ujung’s best sights are in a relatively compact area, making it easy to explore on foot.
 This is a great way to discover the grounds and different buildings leisurely.
-However, you can also rent a bicycle or motorcycle to tour the site and the area around it.
+However, you can also rent a bicycle or motorcycle to tour the site and the surrounding area.

 Where to Stay

-In the mountainous east of the island, there are a number of great places you can stay to explore Taman Ujung and its surroundings.
+In the mountainous east of the island, there are several great places you can stay to explore Taman Ujung and its surroundings.
 From beautiful beach bungalows and budget-friendly guesthouses to more luxurious eco-resorts, there are plenty of accommodation options available.

 Best Time to Visit Ujung Water Palace